saidsef/elasticsearch-containerised/README.md

 This will run Elasticsearch in a single node via `env` variable baked into the container, we can run the container service via `docker run` command or `kubectl apply -k deployment/`.

 ## Installed Plugins list

 - repository-s3
 - discovery-ec2
 - mapper-size
 - mapper-murmur3
 - mapper-annotated-text
 - ingest-attachment
 - analysis-icu
 - analysis-phonetic
+- prometheus-exporter